-The boy and his dog go on walks, play video games together, go for car rides, and comfort each other when needed.
+The boy and his dog go on walks, play video games such as situs judi slot online, go for car rides, and comfort each other when needed.
 It is truly a special relationship.

 While Pleiman was still teaching, she was part of the National Writing Project.
 This project taught teachers to write, by having them write, and during this project, she wrote the book.
 This was in 2004.